 You can prevent warts from spreading to other body areas by:

 Warts are usually transmitted through skin-to-skin contact.
 They may also spread by touching surfaces contaminated with HPV.

-Common warts are not STD/STI, but genital warts are.
+Common warts are not STD/STI, but only certain types of HPV that cause genital warts are considered STD/STI.

 Book An Appointment